andrewheiss/datavizs21.classes.andrewheiss.com/content/assignment/13-exercise.markdown

 ## 100% optional bonus fun tasks

 If you want, do some other things with the text you've downloaded.
 Make a "he verbs vs. she verbs" plot.
 Tag the parts of speech and find the most common verbs or nouns.
 Try some sentiment analysis.
+Do something fun.

 ## Turning everything in